A lot of Spanish, a little bit of Hebrew: Ladino is an ancient language at threat of extinction

 “We thought Ladino was going to die," Joe Halio said.
 "We don’t really know.”

-Halio, who practices family medicine on Long Island in New York grew up hearing Ladino and took it upon himself to learn the language.
+Halio, who practices family medicine in Long Island, New York, grew up hearing Ladino and took it upon himself to learn the language.
 Now, he's working with the American Sephardic Federation, which co-sponsored the International Ladino Day, to teach the language to anyone interested.

 While some like Halio want to ensure more people are learning the ancient language, Naar at the University of Washington is working to preserve its history.